gordonfreemanfree/e2eTesting/README.md

 ### List of tests

 The tests are splitted up into multiple files.
-Every test file starts with a new deployment of the zkApp.
+Every test file starts with a new deployment of the zkApp and has different deployer keys
 `noobTokenAction.test.ts`

 1. Surface area 8: checking that zkAppVerificationKey gets deployed correctly - expecting success
 2. Surface area 3: Sending actions - expecting success
 3. Surface area -: Waiting one block
-4. Surface area 3: Reducing actions and updating state - expecting success
+4. Surface area 3/4: Reducing actions and updating state - expecting success
 5. Surface area 7: changing permission "editSequenceState" to impossible() - expecting success
 6. Surface area 3/7: sending action BUT "editSequenceState" is impossible() - expecting error